Electrolysis O Level: 5 Facts Every Student Must Know

 • Anode — the positive electrode, connected to the positive terminal of the power supply

-A common exam question asks students to identify which electrode is the cathode or anode, or to explain why a solid ionic compound cannot undergo electrolysis.
+A common exam question asks students to explain why a solid ionic compound cannot undergo electrolysis.
 The answer: ions are fixed in a lattice and cannot move, so there is no electrical conduction.

 Fact 2: Cations Move to the Cathode, Anions Move to the Anode